Multi-backend Keras.

 Keras 3 is a new multi-backend implementation of the Keras API, with support for TensorFlow, JAX, and PyTorch.

-, you should also install the backend of choice: tensorflow
+To use keras, you should also install the backend of choice: tensorflow, jax, or torch.

 Keras 3 is compatible with Linux and MacOS systems.
 For Windows users, we recommend using WSL2 to run Keras.
 To install a local development version: